the-events-calendar/the-events-calendar/readme.txt

 = [6.2.9] TBD =

 * Tweak - Define image sizes on the List view featured image to avoid Content Layout Shifting.
 [TEC-4919]
+* Fix - When on category page when there is a locale switched to a language with a translation for the `page` URL param, the paginated page would redirect to a 404.
+[TEC-4979]

 = [6.2.8.1] 2023-11-20 =